 Castle Rock is a medium-sized town located in the state of Colorado.
-With a population of 55,591 people and 11 constituent neighborhoods, Castle Rock is the 17th largest community in Colorado.
-Castle Rock has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Castle Rock, where the median household income is $88,294.00.
+With a population of 57,666 people and 11 constituent neighborhoods, Castle Rock is the 17th largest community in Colorado.
+Much of the housing stock in Castle Rock was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Castle Rock economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Castle Rock, where the median household income is $93,153.00.

 Housing costs in Castle Rock are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

 Castle Rock is a decidedly white-collar town, with fully 86.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Castle Rock is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Castle Rock who work in management occupations (15.26%), sales jobs (13.05%), and office and administrative support (12.48%).

 Also of interest is that Castle Rock has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.99% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.